agshab/Laundromat/README.md

       5. Go to the Repository on computer and open the file Laundromat.sln in Visual Studio (or your preferred IDE)

       6. Switch to Branch4 on the local

+      7. Run dotnet ef database update from within the Laundromat project to create the database structure

-      7. Seed the database onto your machine (Make sure to uncomment out //seedthedatabase before you store it onto your machine)
+      8. Seed the database onto your machine (Make sure to uncomment out //seedthedatabase before you store it onto your machine)